tianwei-zhang/422parks.com/_posts/2021-07-01-Mammoth-Lakes-Travel-Guide.md

   - City

 ---

-# Why you may want to visit Mammoth Lakes?
-* Countless trails into Inyo National Forests and Sierra mountains
-* Numerous tranquil lakes for water activities
-* Ski resorts in the winter
-* Afford and upscale hotels, restaurants, and cafes

 # Introduction
 Millions of people visit Yosemite every year.
 But few continues eastward to meet this little gem hidden in the Sierra Nevada mountains.
 Mammoth Lakes, Mono County is a ski town two hours away from the Yosemite National Park.
 Although having a population of ~8000, it is not your typical small town.
-What sets Mammoth Lakes apart is its high-class styles and afford prices.
+What sets Mammoth Lakes apart is its high-class styles and affordable prices.

 {% include figure image_path="/assets/img/mammoth/Mono County2.webp" alt="Mono County, California" caption="Mono County, California" %}

+# Why you may want to visit Mammoth Lakes?
+* Countless trails into Inyo National Forests and Sierra mountains
+* Numerous tranquil lakes for water activities
+* Ski resorts in the winter
+* Affordable and upscale hotels, restaurants, and cafes

 # Where to go
 The best to visit Mammoth Lakes is to explore and do what you like.
 But here is a few suggestions: